IsmaelMasharo/stack-overflow-survey-analysis/README.md

 # Stack Overflow Survey Analysis
 Wrangling *Stack Overflow Survey Results* from 2011 till 2020.
+Taking a closer look to 3 main features: `top programming languages`, `job satisfaction`, and `developers' salaries`.
 I published a post related to this analaysis on Medium and you can find it [here](https://medium.com/@ismaelmasharo/10-years-of-stack-overflow-surveys-c8ff3f662b2f).

-### Datasets
+## Datasets
 - No dataset is attached within this repo since the size of the overall datasets exceeds github maximum repo size policies.
 - Original sources can be found [here](https://insights.stackoverflow.com/survey/)
 - Survey results from 2011 to 2015 are download and initially preprocesed using **OpenRefine**.
 The rest of the dataset is just directly download from source.
 All files are renamed with its associated *year* as suffix.